 Verify the vehicle's coolant level.
 Your engine will be working at high revs most of the time while driving in the mountains, this produces excess heat and your cooling system will be the one to take the punch.
 If you had any troubles with the engine cooling system previously, have it checked out.

-Whenever two vehicles meet on a steep one lane mountain road, the vehicle traveling downhill must yield to the vehicle traveling uphill by backing up until the vehicle traveling uphill can safely pass.
-The reason behind this is that the vehicle facing downhill has the greater amount of control when backing up.
+Whenever two vehicles meet on a steep one-lane mountain road, the vehicle traveling downhill must yield to the vehicle traveling uphill by backing up until the vehicle traveling uphill can safely pass.
+The reason behind this is that the vehicle facing downhill has a greater amount of control when backing up.

 When you are traveling downhill and the road before you narrows, stop and yield to any vehicles traveling in the opposite direction BEFORE you reach the narrow space so you will not have to back up.

 Some states require that you use your horn where you cannot see at least 200 feet ahead of your vehicle and this applies to mountain driving too.
 If there is a sharp curve ahead and you cannot see what's on the other side of the curve, give at least one sharp blast.
 Remember when it is appropriate to use the horn.

 Have your headlights on when you are driving on mountain roads.
 A number of states, such as California, explicitly require for you to have your headlights on when driving in the mountains, while it is only a recommendation for others.
 Either way, there will be no harm from having the headlights on and this may help you avoid a head-on collision.
 Make sure you use your low-beam headlights.

 Driving Safety Tips